iahncajigas/nSTAT/README.md

 nSTAT is protected by the GPL v2 Open Source License.

-The code respository for nSTAT is hosted on GitHub at https://github.com/wqmalik/nSTAT.
+The code repository for nSTAT is hosted on GitHub at https://github.com/iahncajigas/nSTAT .